Climate Pledge Arena: KeyArena after the Sonics

 Conversely, in February 2012, SB Nation columnist Travis Hughes said that while it made "too much sense" for the NHL not to put a team in Seattle in the future, KeyArena was completely unsuitable even as a temporary facility due to the same problems with sight lines that ultimately forced the Thunderbirds to move out.
 Hughes wrote that even one year of NHL hockey in an arena where half the lower bowl sat unused would be "just unacceptable."
 He argued that the situation would be even worse than what the Coyotes faced at America West Arena, their original home in Phoenix.
 When the Coyotes played there from 1996 to 2003, they had to deal with seats where part of the ice could not be seen at all, forcing them to curtain off several thousand seats in the upper level.

 League officials later hinted that a new arena would have to be in place before a new or relocated NHL team came to Seattle.
 During the 2012 All-Star Weekend, Bettman said that while Seattle was a good fit for the NHL, "there's no building."
 Deputy Commissioner Bill Daly said that KeyArena would be "a difficult arena for hockey" due to the large number of obstructed-view seats.

 In February 2012, KING 5 reporter Chris Daniels said an NBA team could also use KeyArena as a temporary home.
 In July 2012, at a public town hall meeting debating Chris Hansen's proposed NBA/NHL arena in downtown Seattle, anti-arena proponents wanted to "re-explore" using KeyArena instead of the proposed site downtown.

 From 2014 to 2017, American video game developer Valve hosted The International, the world championship for Dota 2 eSports, at the venue, which featured prize pools of over $20 million in 2016 and 2017.
 TI returned to the venue in 2023.

-The arena hosted early rounds of the NCAA Division I men's basketball tournament in 1999, 2015, and 2025.

 On September 16, 2016, the arena hosted the Kellogg's Tour of Gymnastics Champions.

 Roger Federer organized a tennis exhibition match at KeyArena with Match for Africa 4, held on April 29, 2017.
 Two matches were played, the first a doubles match pitting Roger Federer and Bill Gates against John Isner and Mike McCready of Pearl Jam, and a singles match featuring Federer and Isner.
 More than $2 million was raised for the Roger Federer Foundation from the match's proceeds.

 On October 5, 2018, the Golden State Warriors played against the Sacramento Kings in a preseason game at KeyArena, the same arena where Kevin Durant played previously with the Sonics.
 The game was mostly played to celebrate its moments with the NBA and ended up being its final event as the KeyArena before the arena closed down for redevelopment.